MoldyMacaroniX/moldygd.com/_src/posts/website-commissions.md

 ---
 title: Website Commissions
 date: 2023-08-16
+desc: As of today, I thought it would be fun to begin doing website commissions!
+For just **$30 USD**, I'll make you a website like the ones I currently operate.
 ---

 As of today, I thought it would be fun to begin doing website commissions!
 For just **$30 USD**, I'll make you a website like the ones I currently operate.